rauhs/klang/README.md

 # Usage

-The following is the simplest usage:
+The following is the simplest usage, using no macros (see below for advanced usage):
 ```clj
 (ns your.app.somens
   (:require [klang.core :as k]))